Key facts at a glance:

 - Salt, cumin

-Preparation: Place all ingredients in a blender and blend until smooth.
-Add a little water if needed to achieve the desired consistency.
+Preparation: Put all ingredients in a blender and blend until smooth.
+Add a little water if needed for the desired consistency.
 Drizzle with olive oil and serve.

 2. Beetroot Carpaccio

-Why you'll love it: Elegant, quick, and surprisingly sophisticated.
+Why you'll love it: Elegant, quick, and surprisingly refined.
 Perfect as a starter or light lunch.

 Ingredients: